Evanescence: 2015–2018: Return and Synthesis

-2019–present: The Bitter Truth
+2019–2023: The Bitter Truth

 On February 4, 2019, the band released dates and locations for a spring/summer 2019 US concert tour.
 In May 2019, former guitarist Terry Balsamo performed with the band again at a live show for the song "Sweet Sacrifice".
 On May 11, 2019, Lee was quoted by Blabbermouth on plans for Evanescence to release a new studio album in 2020.
 In a November 21, 2019, Reddit AMA, Lee said of the album, "It's dark and heavy.
 Its also got moments of weird and sparse.
 Little bit of everything.
 Definitely some Open Door vibes but not the same."

 On September 17, 2019, Evanescence and symphonic metal band Within Temptation announced a seven-city joint European tour titled Worlds Collide originally scheduled for April 2020.
 However, due to the COVID-19 pandemic, the tour was postponed for September 2020.
 It was then pushed back a second time to take place in September 2021.
 The tour had to be rescheduled a third time, with March 2022 set as the start date.
 The last postponement was announced in February 2022, with the tour scheduled for November and December 2022.

-On September 5, 2019, Xbox released a launch trailer for the video game Gears 5 that included a cover of Fleetwood Mac's "The Chain", with vocals credited to Lee.
-A full version of the song was released by Evanescence on November 22, 2019, and features backing vocals by the other members of the band.
+On September 5, 2019, Xbox released a launch trailer for the video game Gears 5 that included a version of Lee's cover of Fleetwood Mac's "The Chain".
+Initially a solo project by Lee, she then got approval to cover the song with the band and a full version of the song was released by Evanescence on November 22, 2019, which features backing vocals by the other members of the band.
+The cover hit number one on the Billboard Rock Digital Song Sales chart.
 A music video for the song was released on January 9, 2020.
-The cover song will not be included on the band's upcoming fifth album.
+The cover song would not be included on the band's upcoming fifth album.

 At the end of January 2020, the band entered the studio with Nick Raskulinecz, who produced their 2011 self-titled album, to work on three "heavy" songs.
 They would originally record only two songs with him, but ended up recording four.
-They planned to work with different producers each time they hit the studio to ensure a diverse sound, but this plan was set aside because of the COVID-19 pandemic.
+They planned to work piecemeal with the recording process, finishing a few songs with a producer and then working on a few other songs with another producer, but this plan was set aside because of the COVID-19 pandemic.